TGBA.IO

 FAQ

-How can I politely tell a coworker I need to focus?
+How do I politely tell a coworker I don't have time to chat?

 Get your own 30‑second analysis